dherault/serverless-offline/README.md

 - AWS as a provider, it won't work with other provider types.
 - Layers that are compatible with your runtime.
 - ARNs for layers.
-Local layers aren't supported as yet.
+Local layers are not yet supported.
 - A local AWS account set-up that can query and download layers.

 If you're using least-privilege principals for your AWS roles, this policy should get you by: